misiektoja/spotify_monitor/docs/configuration.md

 <a id="webhook-settings"></a>
 ## Webhook Settings

 A delivery keeps its original destination and credentials for every retry.
 Provider errors also redact Bearer and Basic credentials echoed without their Authorization scheme.
 Reloaded settings apply to the next delivery.
 Discord templates must produce a JSON object.
 Dictionary templates and JSON strings are supported, including strings with escaped format braces.
-A placeholder the alert cannot fill, such as `{title[0]}` or `{0}`, is reported with the template text that failed.
+Unknown fields such as `{descripton}` and placeholders the alert cannot fill are reported with the template text that failed, before delivery.
+Legacy JSON strings with doubled object braces still work.
+Alert text is expanded once, so quotes and braces in a title remain literal text.
 Mentions remain disabled in every template.

 Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook alerts work with or without email.
 Run `spotify_monitor --setup`, choose webhook alerts and select Discord or ntfy.